 The resort also has a fantastic team of chefs working at its three restaurants.
 The Grille features mountain views and a long beer list, while the Trail’s End Cafe offers bistro-style cuisine.
 Rooms are spacious and comfortable with upgrade options like kitchenettes, jacuzzis, and whirlpools.
 The executive suites are the most luxurious with floor-to-ceiling windows, private balconies, and Bose sound systems.

 12. The Shawnee Inn & Golf Resort

-Yes it’s a golf resort, but there’s so much more to do at this resort that’s set on the Delaware River.
-Built in 1911, no two rooms are alike in these old world style accommodation.
+Yes, it’s a golf resort, but there’s so much more to do at this resort that’s set on the Delaware River.
+Built in 1911, no two rooms are alike in these old-world-style accommodations.
 Stay in one of the 80 rooms at the Main Inn or in a luxury suite or cottage.
 Or if you want to try something different, spend the night at one of their glamping sites and get in touch with nature.
 These are spacious, comfortable tents set on wooden platforms, complete with wifi, hammocks, campfires, and s’mores!

 13. Seven Springs Mountain Resort

 Whether you’re just grabbing a day pass at this resort or visiting for a week-long vacation, you’ll find tons of outdoor activities to keep you entertained.
 From the best skiing and snowboarding in the state to their mountaintop golf course to the exciting canopy tour and sporting clay range, there’s plenty to tire you out.
 There’s a rock climbing wall, paintball course, alpine slide, and tons of hiking, biking, and watersports.
 Of course, you could go relax at the luxurious Trillium Spa and Salon with a body scrub, massage, or facial.